Maqluba (Malta)

 Visitors are forbidden to venture down to the bottom-most level of the sinkhole, but can admire the sinkhole from a viewing belvedere midway into the Maqluba.

 Geological formation

 Like all sinkholes, this cavity was formed by the collapse of a limestone floor situated above a cavity hollowed out by water flowing in a karstic relief.
-The diameter is around 50m, and the depth is around 15m, the area approximately 4765 m2 and the perimeter 300m.
+The diameter is around 50 m, and the depth is around 15 m, the area approximately 4765 m2 and the perimeter 300 m.
 It is composed of blue clay and globigerina limestone that top the lower coralline limestone or żonqor.
 The area is a place of natural interest formed via the power of storm water runoff water which percolated through cracks and crevices.
 This gradual, yet constant, penetration created caverns which became larger with the passing of time thus producing a hollow that was eventually unable to support the overlying top layer, which eventually collapsed and created the doline that can be seen today.

+In the 1930s and before, the sinkhole might fill almost completely with water after heavy rainfall.
+The water would disappear after a couple of days penetrating the underground karst of the area.